Is a Bronchoscopy with Transbronchial Biopsy?

 - cough up more than 2 to 3 tablespoons of blood

 - have difficulty breathing

-It is normal to cough up blood-tinged (pink) sputum for a few days.
+It’s normal to cough up blood-tinged, or pink, sputum for a few

 - bronchial spasms